Office 365 is the Office service component of Microsoft 365 that provides software and services to customers on a subscription basis.

 - The collection of Office 365 online services that provide cloud-hosted email, communication, and collaboration features to businesses, governments, and education institutions.

-The applications that are provided inn Office 365 subscriptions include Outlook, Word, Excel, PowerPoint, OneNote, and more.
+The applications bundled in Office 365 consumer subscriptions include Outlook, Word, Excel, PowerPoint, OneNote, and more.
 The specific applications included will depend on the subscription that you have.
 For example, Office 365 Home and Student does not include Outlook, whereas Office 365 Home and Office 365 Personal do.

 You can find a comparison of Office 365 application subscriptions here.